SwitHak/TelcoSecWatch/Pub/5G/Resources/Blog/5-Laws-regarding-5G-networks-operation-in-France.md

-# Laws regarding 5G exploitation in France
+# Laws regarding 5G networks operation in France

 # Context
 - Recently, France came up with a new batch of laws regarding the operation of radio networks.